 To the north of the site, on the opposite side of Raleigh Gardens, is the parking and services area for the three storey buildings that face Upper Green West.
-To the northwest of the site is a two-storey retail building.
+To the northwest of the site is a twostorey retail building.
 Residential terraces continue along Raleigh Gardens to the west.

-Existing uses: Car Park

-Site allocation: Residential

-Deliverability: 0-5 years
+Site owner: Merton Council Site area: 0.11ha Existing uses: Car Park Site allocation: Residential Deliverability: 0-5 years